 However, feeding your kitty only dry food can lead to obesity and other health-related issues like kidney disease and dehydration.
-If you don’t measure the food you give your cat it can lead to overeating or it may not eat enough to meet its nutritional needs.
-Since dry cat food has low water content, you have to provide additional water to your kitty and ensure it drinks enough, because cats are used to consume water from the food they are eating.
+If you don’t measure the food you give your cat, it can lead to overeating, or it may not eat enough to meet its nutritional needs.
+Since dry cat food has low water content, you have to provide additional water to your kitty and ensure it drinks enough, because cats are used to consuming water from the food they are eating.

 Also, your senior cat may not be able to chew the dry food, especially if it has dental disease or it is missing some teeth.

 As we mentioned above, canned food has high water content and this is extremely beneficial.
 Some felines that deal with diabetes, kidney, or urinary tract disease require higher quantities of water intake, and canned food may be beneficial for them to consume.

 Moreover, there are kitties that prefer canned food to dry cat food because it is quite palatable.